Chart Color Schemes

 West Beach displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-West Beach's dwellings, as per the latest Census, consisted of 66.0% houses and 34.0% other types such as semi-detached homes, apartments, and others.
-This is compared to Adelaide metro's 63.9% houses and 36.2% other dwellings.
-Home ownership in West Beach stood at 39.6%, with mortgaged properties at 33.4% and rented ones at 27.0%.
-The median monthly mortgage repayment was $2,000, exceeding Adelaide metro's average of $1,745.
-Weekly rent in West Beach was recorded at $320, compared to Adelaide metro's $310.
-Nationally, West Beach's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.
+West Beach's dwelling structure, as per the latest Census, comprised 66.0% houses and 34.0% other dwellings.
+In comparison, Adelaide metro had 63.9% houses and 36.2% other dwellings.
+Home ownership in West Beach was 39.6%, with mortgaged dwellings at 33.4% and rented dwellings at 27.0%.
+The median monthly mortgage repayment in West Beach was $2,000, higher than Adelaide metro's $1,745.
+The median weekly rent in West Beach was $320, compared to Adelaide metro's $310.
+Nationally, West Beach's mortgage repayments were higher at $2,000 versus the Australian average of $1,863, while rents were lower at $320 compared to the national figure of $375.

 Frequently Asked Questions - Housing